mosen/macdocs/source/AssetCache/cli.rst

 Flushing the Cache
 ==================

-You may flush the cache using `sudo serveradmin command:caching = flushCache`
+You may flush the cache using `sudo serveradmin command caching:command = flushCache`